mdwcrft/mdwcrft.github.io/_portfolio/optimizing-power-grids.md

 This problem is even more severe for rural communities that are outside the reach of national or international grid systems.
 There are many reasons for this particular inequality; politics, infrastructure, and geography all play a part.
 One factor unique to Sub-Saharan Africa, compared to other low-income region, is the incredibly low population density (~45 people per sq. km compared to ~375 for South Asia) [source](https://data.worldbank.org/indicator/EN.POP.DNST?locations=ZG-8S-Z4).
 Transporting energy costs money and with a sparse rural population it just isn't cost effective to extend High Voltage power grids.

 The geographic and social reasons for the state of Sub-Sahran Africa are vital to understanding and solving the shortage of electricity.
 However, the aim of this paper is only to explore engineering solutions, with the aim of decreasing the cost burden for governments and private investors in the African energy system.
 Areas with significant potential for improvement are energy efficiency, demand management, generation planning, and costing schemes.
 Specifically, this study will aim to optimize generation planning, and demand management for a variety of micro-grids and analyse any cost benefits.
-The main tool used is HOMER Pro 3.7 which is an energy grid simulator particularly suited to micro grids and renewable energy sources.
+The main tool used is [HOMER Pro 3.7](https://www.homerenergy.com/products/pro/index.html), an energy grid simulator particularly suited to micro grids and renewable energy sources.
+In order to reduce scope, the study will focus on two villages in Rwanda; Rubagabaga and Rushunga.

 The aims and objectives are: